-The Company classifies its investments as "available for sale."
-Securities classified as "available for sale" are carried in the financial statements at fair value.
+The Company classifies its investments as "available for sale" and are carried in the financial statements at fair value.
 Realized gains and losses, determined using the specific identification method, are included in operations; unrealized holding gains and losses are reported as a separate component of accumulated other comprehensive income (loss).
 Declines in fair value below cost that are other than temporary are included in operations.